Rate Limits

 Rate limits are configurable in the Unipile Dashboard under Rate Limits.

-• Default: Unipile applies a recommended configuration based on each provider’s documented limits.
+• Default: Unipile applies recommended values based on each provider’s limits.
+These default values are designed to prevent requests from reaching the provider’s rate limiter.

-• Customization: You can change these values to match your usage.
-You can also revert to the default at any time.
+• Customization: You can increase these values to match your usage, or revert to the default at any time.
+Increasing a limit means accepting the risk that requests reach the provider’s rate limiter and return provider/too_many_requests.

 • Updates: We track provider rate limit changes and update our recommended defaults so your integration stays aligned with upstream constraints.